masdeseiscaracteres/financial-notes/financial_instruments.md

 #### Forex (FX)
 - Forex forward ([ES] seguro de cambio) (a.k.a. currency forward, outright forward, forward outright, outright)
+  - Forward ([ES] seguro de cambio simple)
+  - American forward ([ES] seguro de cambio abierto, forward flexible): it can be liquidated (either totally or partially) at any time before the expiration time.
+It's usually used by companies when they need to make recurrent payments in a foreign currency (e.g. payments to non-domestic providers or payrolls of employees in a foreign branch)

 ### Forward Rate Agreement \(FRA\)